wadkars/ctakes-misc/README.md

 ## Create the following folders on all datanodes in the cluster

 	$ mkdir /tmp/random
+	$ mkdir /tmp/ctakes-config
 	$ mkdir /logs/ctakes-config

+1. Folder 1 is needed because the Files Collections Reader used inside the source code needs a folder to look into.
+It is a dummy folder.
+Leave it empty.
+Filling it with a lot of files slows down the process as the Reader lists all the files.

+2. Folder 2 is the folder where all the config files for LVG Annotator and the Lookup Annotators are placed.
+These should be copied from ./resources/ folder of the project.
+Simply copy the entire folder contents into the /tmp/ctakes-config folder.
+Copy this from the edge-node /tmp/ctakes-config in the installation steps above.

+3. Folder 3 should be created on a disk with enough space.
+This is the folder in which each Pig Task creates a subfolder (with a randomly generated number) and copies all the contents of the /tmp/ctakes-config into.
+When the Pig Task finishes it cleans up the sub-folder created.
+This is needed because the HSQLDB stored in the lookup dictionary paths creates a lock file which cannot be reused and multiple pig tasks running on the same data-node endup failing on this lock file if we use the /tmp/ctakes-config folder.

+## Changing the custom dictionary

+1. The Dictionary in maintained in the ${PROJECT_HOME}/resources/lookupdict/sno_rx_16ab/sno_rx_16ab.script .
+Also note the .properties file with the same name in the same folder

+2. It is referenced from ${PROJECT_HOME}/resources/sno_rx_16ab-test.xml.
+If you create another similar script file, remember to change the references in this XML

+3. Also remember to copy the contents of the ${PROJECT_HOME}/resources/ folder into /tmp/ctakes-config on all the nodes after doing that

+## Changing the Pipeline

+1. Most of the pipeline configuration is in the class RushEndToEndPipeline.java.
+The method is getXMIWritingPreprocessorAggregateBuilder().

+2. The CUIS extraction happens in the following two classes:
+   a.
+RushSimplePipeline.java
+   b.
+CuisWriter.java

 ## Copy /tmp/ctakes_config to all datanodes in the cluster